 The Union Public Service Commission (UPSC) holds a competitive examination named Indian Forest Service (IFS) Examination for recruiting officers for the Indian Forest Service.
-The Indian Forest Service was created in 1966 for protection, conservation and regeneration of forest resources.
-The Indian Forest Service Officers (IFS) who are recruited through UPSC by the Central Government play a very crucial role in the management and supervision of the country’s forest reserves and wild life.
+The Indian Forest Service was created in 1966 for the protection, conservation, and regeneration of forest resources.
+The Indian Forest Service Officers (IFS) who are recruited through UPSC by the Central Government plays a very crucial role in the management and supervision of the country’s forest reserves and wildlife.

-Since 2013, anew component of screening mechanism through civil services (preliminary) examination has been added.
-Candidates has to appear in the civil services (preliminary) examination and qualify the same for going to the second stage of Indian Forests Services main examination (written and interview).
+Since 2013, a new component of screening mechanism through civil services (preliminary) examination has been added.
+Candidates have to appear in the civil services (preliminary) examination and qualify the same for going to the second stage of Indian Forests Services main examination (written and interview).

 UPSC conducts the examination during the July month, and exam notification is out during February/March.